Fifty Mission Cap: Impact

-The song's influence on public awareness of Barilko's story was such that the band devoted an entire chapter in the 2004 book 67: The Maple Leafs, Their Sensational Victory, and the End of an Empire.
+The song's influence on public awareness of Barilko's story was such that the band were devoted an entire chapter in the 2004 book 67: The Maple Leafs, Their Sensational Victory, and the End of an Empire.
 The song remains a staple part of the warm-up playlist at every Maple Leafs home game, and the Leafs have a framed, handwritten copy of Gord Downie's lyrics to the song in their private players' lounge.
 Whenever the band played the Air Canada Centre, Barilko's retired-number banner would be frequently spotlighted during the concert, and when Downie died on October 17, 2017, the team incorporated Barilko's banner into its Downie tribute.

 In 2017, TSN aired the short documentary film The Mission, profiling a project to recover the remaining wreckage of Barilko's plane; the film took its title from "Fifty Mission Cap", and it thematically touched on the song's role in Barilko's story.
 The film received a Canadian Screen Award nomination for Best Sports Feature Segment at the 6th Canadian Screen Awards in 2018.

+In 2026, CBC Music published a ranking of the top ten Tragically Hip songs to mark the tenth anniversary of the band's historic final performance, ranking "Fifty Mission Cap" at #8.